 In the next two examples, a natural flow emerges:

 As soon as you open this Duffy’s email, you’re instantly greeted with a banner image and a call to action.
-And as you scroll, you see the name of a menu item with a mouth-watering image to match just to the right of it.
+As you scroll, you see the name of a menu item with a mouth-watering image to match just to the right of it.

 This pattern is then repeated 4 more times.
 By the time you’re done scrolling, you land on a dessert Peep martini.